-Rear axle.
+Rear axle

-The filler/level plug is situated on the front, nearside of the differential housing just behind the transmission brake.
-There are two plugs on the housing, the top one of which is the correct level.
-This plug and can also be used for filling.
+The filler/level plug is situated on the front, nearside of the differential housing.
+There are two plugs the correct level being midway between the two plugs.

-Front axle.
+Front axle

-The filler/level plugs are situated on the rear, nearside of the differential housing.
-The top one of the two being the level plug.
+The filler/level plugs are situated on the rear, offside of the differential housing.
+Check level as above.